Kris Chen: Career

 In November 2005, Chen was named Senior Vice President of A&R at XL Recordings, based in New York City.
-The first artist he signed was Thom Yorke, releasing "The Eraser" in 2006.
+The first artist he signed was Thom Yorke, releasing The Eraser in 2006.
 The following year, Chen went to the Mercury Lounge, where he met Vampire Weekend.
-Chen was the A&R/global campaign manager for their first three albums—"Vampire Weekend,” “Contra” and “Modern Vampires of the City.”
-Both "Contra" and "Modern Vampires of the City" debuted at #1 on the Billboard album chart.
+Chen was the A&R/global campaign manager for their first three albums—Vampire Weekend, Contra. and Modern Vampires of the City.
+Both Contra and Modern Vampires of the City debuted at #1 on the Billboard album chart.
 During his tenure at XL, Chen signed Sigur Rós, Tyler the Creator, Titus Andronicus.
-He also worked on Thom Yorke's side project Atoms for Peace, and A&R'd the 15th Anniversary of The Prodigy's "The Fat of the Land" which featured an additional disc of remixes.
+He also worked on Thom Yorke's side project Atoms for Peace, and A&R'd the 15th anniversary of The Prodigy's The Fat of the Land which featured an additional disc of remixes.

 In 2016, Chen joined Nonesuch Records as Senior Vice President, continuing to sign and develop artists such as Fleet Foxes.
 Rostam Batmanglij left Vampire Weekend, signing with Chen to release his first solo album.
-In 2017, David Byrne approached Chen to gauge his interest about releasing Byrne's next record, "American Utopia," which eventually became a Broadway show.
+In 2017, David Byrne approached Chen to gauge his interest in releasing Byrne's next record, American Utopia, which eventually became a Broadway show.
 In 2019, Chen signed Vagabon.
 Chen left Nonesuch in November 2020 after a round of layoffs at Warner Music Group.

 In 2021, Chen founded Summer Lawns Works.
 He manages June McDoom, Hand Habits, and Hurray for the Riff Raff.
 He is a partner in Psychic Hotline, the label co-founded by Amelia Meath and Nick Sanborn of Sylvan Esso and their manager, Martin Anderson.
 That same year, Chen launched the Matsor Projects label with Rostam Batmanglij.
-In 2021, Chen began serving as a label consultant for Verve as the A&R for LA LOM, Daniele Luppi, The Messthetics and James Brandon Lewis, and Madison Cunningham, ushering her sophomore album, "Revealer," to a 2023 Grammy win for Best Folk Album.
+In 2021, Chen began serving as a label consultant for Verve as the A&R for LA LOM, Daniele Luppi, The Messthetics and James Brandon Lewis, and Madison Cunningham, ushering her sophomore album, Revealer, to a 2023 Grammy win for Best Folk Album.